brev/numenta-web/README.md

 #### Possible Link Situations

-* @TODO list files here with lots of link/href/URL-related code.
-And Refactor.
 * Google Analytics should be tracking `pages` and `events` for all Situations in the matrix below.